osu-crypto/MultipartyPSI/README.md

 * Polynomial-based  OPPRF
 * BloomFilter-based OPPRF

-For PSI, we implement 2-party PSI (2PSI) and multi-party PSI (nPSI) in augmented-semihonest model and standard semihonest model.
+For PSI, we implement multi-party PSI (nPSI) in augmented-semihonest model and standard semihonest model.

 ## Installations